superhero/js.core/README.md

 })
 ```

-Finally I have designed 2 simple tests that proves the pattern, and gives insight to the expected interface.
+Finally I have designed a few simple tests that proves the pattern, and gives insight to the expected interface.

 #### To run the application: